 Office tasks include: research, administration and fundraising, events and other projects relating to the business of the organisation.

 How do I sign up?

-Register your interest with our online Volunteer Expression of Interest form.
+Register your interest with our online Volunteer Portal (note, this is closed over the summer from November to end of February).
 Then we'll contact you to discuss.